 Certification cycles end December 31 of the fourth year from the start date of a certified members certification cycle.
 At the completion of the certification cycle, the certification maintenance requirements must be met.
 To verify when the certification ends, log into the member portal and the certification start and end date will be listed.
 If a certified member feels they may not be able to meet the CEU requirement for certification renewal, they may submit a certification cycle extension request form.

-RID Headquarters will begin processing 2021 extension requests on September 1, 2021.
-Once an extension request has been approved it can not be rescinded or canceled.
+RID Headquarters will begin processing 2023 extension requests on September 1, 2023.
+Once an extension request has been approved it cannot be rescinded or canceled.

 IMPORTANT: An extension does not delay the end date of the next certification cycle—the extension cuts into the following cycle.
 The new certification cycle will begin the day after the CEU requirement for the extended cycle has been satisfied.
 For this reason, it is good to complete the CEU requirement as quickly as possible to allow as much time as possible to earn the next cycle’s CEUs.